Muhammad Zafarullah Khan

-Family and early life
+Family, early life and education

 Family

-Chaudhry Zafarullah Khan was born on 6 February 1893 in the City of Sialkot in Sialkot District.
+Chaudhry Zafarullah Khan was born on 6 February 1893 in Sialkot in Sialkot District.
 His family were Zamindars of Sahi Jat extraction based around Daska and were of the headman of their village the other being a Sahi Sikh Sardar.
 Khan's family had suffered a decline during the Sikh era due to government favoritism towards Sikhs and the early death of his Great Grandfather which resulted in his grandfather, Chaudhry Sikandar Khan to become the village headman in his adolescence.
 However, over time, Chaudhry Sikander Khan regained much of the family's status and became a widely respected around Daska.
 Sikandar Khan's son and Zafarullah Khan's father, Chaudhry Nasrullah Khan became part of the first wave of Landed Gentry of Sialkot to receive a western education and became one of the most prominent lawyers of Sialkot district.
-Both of his parents were deeply religious members of the Ahmadiyya Muslim movement.

-Khan's mother, Hussain Bibi, belonged to a well to do Zamindar family hailing from the Bajwa tribe of Jats.
+Both of his parents were deeply religious members of the Ahmadiyya Muslim movement.Khan's mother, Hussain Bibi, belonged to a well to do Zamindar family hailing from the Bajwa tribe of Jats.
 She was his father's maternal first cousin.
 Hussain Bibi and Zafarullah Khan were incredibly close and Khan called her the most powerful influence in his life.
-Hussain Bibi was deeply religious and was known for her exceptionally firm belief in God.
-Hussain Bibi had lost her first two children in their infancy.
-Relatives thought it was because she had refused to give offerings demanded by Jai Devi, a self acclaimed village witch, who villagers thought delved in black magic.
-They urged her to appease Jai Devi, however, Hussain Bibi bluntly refused even after mounting pressure from the family after the second infant's death.
-Arguing that she would gladly give charity to Jai Devi but since Jai Devi had claimed to control her infants ability to live or die she could not as it violated her faith.
-Stating that it would be tantamount to Shirk as only Allah controlled who lived or died.